awsmit07/ENCM_467_Labs/readme.md

 # ENCM 467 Labs
-This is a collection of my labs from ENCM 467, digital electronic circuits at the University of Calgary from the fall of 2020.
+This is a collection of my labs from ENCM 467, digital electronic circuits, at the University of Calgary from the fall of 2020.

 ## PDF links
 [